Longquanyu Great Wall to the Little West Lake

-We’ll begin the walk on the new stretch, which is also the highest section of the hike.
-On the wall here we’ll have long views of the mountains and valleys to the east, and we’ll be able to see all the wall that we’ll be hiking later on.
+We’ll begin the hike on a repaired section.
+On the wall here we’ll have long views of the mountains and valleys to the north and west, and looking east we’ll be able to see all the wall that we’ll be hiking on later.

-The Great Wall is often built up and down incredibly steep hillsides; a highlight of this section is a special spot where the wall meets a cliff that forms a natural barrier, the steps of the wall leading up to a sheer cliff.
+A highlight of this section is a special spot where the wall meets a cliff that forms a natural barrier, the steps of the wall leading up to a sheer cliff.
 It makes a good spot for a short break, but there’s not much room for sitting.
-Quite obviously we cannot continue any further, so we’ll backtrack a little and take a hillside detour, walking through chestnut orchards and then back to the Great Wall.
+We’ll offer the option to climb up for a look, and then backtrack a little to take a hillside detour, walking through chestnut orchards to get back to the Great Wall.

-This next part of the wall is the last little bit of unrestored ‘wild’ wall in the area, and it’s steep and overgrown – quite a contrast to the restored section!
-We’ll be on the unrestored section for just under a kilometre before another natural barrier will force us off.
-This time, it’s a valley that makes it difficult to continue, with the ruined wall making a very steep descent.
-Instead of trying a dangerous descent over loose rocks and bricks dislodged by trees and weathering, we’ll follow a thin dirt trail down the hill, into the valley, and then past the remnants of a water pass as we head for the Little West Lake.
+This next part of the hike follows the last little bit of unrestored ‘wild’ wall in the area.
+We’ll make a short, steep climb up on the wall, and then follow a path along a relatively flat section that is overgrown by trees and other foliage.
+After about 1km we’ll be back on to restored Great Wall.
+To get around another cliff we’ll follow a thin dirt trail down the hill, into the valley, and then past the remnants of a water pass as we head for the Little West Lake.

-After getting on to the valley floor the walking is flat and easy, following park trails over boardwalks and bridges and alongside the Little West Lake, a reservoir formed by a dam.
+From here the walking is flat and easy, following park trails over boardwalks and bridges and alongside the Little West Lake, a reservoir formed by a dam.